-The 16 byte transmit and receive data FIFOs are enabled by the FIFO Control Register (FCR) bit 0.
-The user can set the receive trigger level via FCR[7:6], but not the transmit trigger level.
+The 16-byte transmit and receive data FIFOs are enabled by the FIFO Control Register (FCR) bit 0.
+The user can set the receive trigger level via FCR bits 7:6, but not the transmit trigger level.
 The receiver FIFO section includes a time-out function to ensure data is delivered to the external CPU.
 An interrupt is generated whenever the Receive Holding Register (RHR) has not been read following the loading of a character or the receive trigger level has not been reached.

-Table 5: Flow control mechanism
+Table 6.
+Flow control mechanism

-IRQ pin activation
+Selected trigger level (characters) INT pin activation

-1
+1 1

-4
+4 4

-8
+8 8

-14
+14 14